kpberry/image-to-ascii/README.md

 ### -h, --help                                     Print help information

-### -m, --metric <METRIC>                          [default: grad]
+### -m, --metric <METRIC>                          [default: fast]
 The metric used to determine which character best matches a particular chunk of an image.
 Valid values are:
-- grad:      how similar the gradient and intensity of the pixel values are to those of the bitmap values for a character
-- fast:      how close the brightness of the pixel values is to the brightness of the character bitmap
+- intensity:               how close the chunk's brightness is to the brightness of the character bitmap
+- fast                     synonym for intensity
-- dot:       dot product between pixel values and character bitmap values
+- dot:                     dot product between chunk pixel values and character bitmap values
-- jaccard:   weighted jaccard index between pixel values and character bitmap values
+- jaccard:                 weighted jaccard index between chunk pixel values and character bitmap values
-- occlusion: how much the pixel values are "occluded" by the character bitmap, or vice versa
+- occlusion:               how much the chunk is "occluded" by the character bitmap, or vice versa
-- clear:     how much the font "clears" from the pixel when subtracted from it
+- clear:                   how much the font "clears" from the chunk when subtracted from it
+- direction-and-intensity: how similar the direction and intensity of the chunk are to those of the bitmap values for a character
+- grad:                    synonym for direction-and-intensity
+- direction:               how similar the direction of the chunk pixels is to the overall direction of the character bitmap

 ### -n, --noise-scale <NOISE_SCALE>                [default: 0]
 Adds noise to the value of the metric for each character.
 Can either be used to diversify characters in output by "breaking ties" or add a glitch effect, depending on the amount of noise used.